-In this Python tutorial, we will show you how to solve the error modulenotfounderror: no module named ‘dns’ in Python that you might have encountered or may encounter.
+In this article, we will show you how to solve modulenotfounderror: no module named ‘dns’ in Python.

 This error indicates that the ‘dns’ module is not installed in your system or Python environment.